iechor/docs/content/trusted-content/official-images/using.md

 and Ubuntu's take the form of "Adjective Animal".
 For example, the codename for Ubuntu 24.04 is "Noble Numbat".

-Linux distribution indicators are helpful because many Docker Official Images provide variants built upon multiple underlying distribution versions (for example, `postgres:bookworm` and `postgres:bullseye`).
+Linux distribution indicators are helpful because many iEchor Official Images provide variants built upon multiple underlying distribution versions (for example, `postgres:bookworm` and `postgres:bullseye`).

 ## Other tags

-Docker Official Images tags may contain other hints to the purpose of their image variant in addition to those described here.
-Often these tag variants are explained in the Docker Official Images repository documentation.
+iEchor Official Images tags may contain other hints to the purpose of their image variant in addition to those described here.
+Often these tag variants are explained in the iEchor Official Images repository documentation.
 Reading through the “How to use this image” and “Image Variants” sections will help you to understand how to use these variants.